-A handful of multi-family buildings are scattered along main thoroughfares such as Perrin Beitel Road, Thousand Oaks Drive, and Randolph Boulevard.
+Multi-family buildings are scattered along main thoroughfares such as Perrin Beitel, Thousand Oaks, Nacogdoches Road, and Randolph Boulevard.
 New multi-family developments have recently been constructed, with more planned, in the Longhorn Quarry redevelopment area.

 Mixed-Use Centers and Corridors